 - Capital appreciation – which is the difference between the price you bought the asset at and the price you sell it for.
 This is known as return on investment, or return on investment (ROI)

 Dividend payments will vary from company to company and can change throughout the year depending on a company’s performance – sometimes dividends may not be paid at all.
 This makes it important to read earnings announcements each quarter.
-Dividends will be paid directly into your IG account in cash.

 Cost of investing